penguintheorem/penguintheorem/README.md

    - [Passion.io](http://passion.io/): online platform to build and publish online courses on branded PWA/Mobile apps
    - [Sgarro](https://sgarrospesafacile.it/): help people finding the food they love online, compare kcals, price and ingredients
    - A POC series to learn specific concepts/languages/framework
+   - Ideas for a portfolio
-- 🦄 I wish in the next months:
+- 🦄 I wish in the next 3-6 months:
    - Know more about React and Redux
+- 🦄 I wish in the next 6-12 months:
+   - Have more projects on my GitHub
+   - Work on open source projects
+   - Work more on my side projects
 - 🌱 I’m currently learning:
    - React
    - Redux